+Program Director Cynthia Hill and Cara Pilson

+Professor Sandra Dickson

-Program Director Lecturers Professor of Practice Sandra Dickson Cynthia Hill, Cara Pilson Peter Gilbert
+Professor of Practice Peter Gilbert

 The Documentary Film Program offers graduate study leading to the MA degree in documentary film through a two-year course of study and the MFA degree through a three-year course of study.
 The program admits students on a full-time basis only.